Desiccant: Types of desiccants

 Although some desiccants are chemically inert, others are extremely reactive and require specialized handling techniques.
 The most common desiccant is silica gel, an otherwise inert, nontoxic, water-insoluble white solid.
 Tens of thousands of tons are produced annually for this purpose.
 Other common desiccants include activated charcoal, calcium sulfate, calcium chloride, and molecular sieves (typically, zeolites).
-Desiccants may also be categorized by their type, either I,II,III,IV, or V. These types are a function of the shape of the desiccant's moisture sorption isotherm.
+Desiccants may also be categorized by their type, either I, II, III, IV, or V. These types are a function of the shape of the desiccant's moisture sorption isotherm.

 Alcohols and acetones are also dehydrating agents.
+Diethylene glycol is an important industrial desiccant.
+It absorbs water from natural gas, minimizing the formation of methane hydrates, which can block pipes.

 Performance efficiency

 One measure of desiccant efficiency is the ratio (or percentage) of water storable in the desiccant relative to the mass of desiccant.
 Another measure is the residual relative humidity of the air or other fluid being dried.

-The performance of any desiccant varies with temperature and both relative humidity and absolute humidity.
-To some extent, desiccant performance can be precisely described, but most commonly, the final choice of which desiccant best suits a given situation, how much of it to use, and in what form, is made based on testing and practical experience.
+For drying gases, a desiccant's performance can be precisely described by the dew point of the dried product.